carwin/css-guidelines/README.md

 # A Guide To Writing CSS Documents
 #### _by Carwin Young_

-This is a living guideline I use to enforce consistency in my SASS projects.
+This is a living guideline I use to enforce stylesheet consistency in my projects.

 Typically, my personal projects tend to be quite small - but consistency is key in any project.
-Even if you use no indentions and capitalize every other letter, you'll be better off staying consistent than you will be writing your SASS on a whim.
+Even if you use no indentions and capitalize every other letter, you'll be better off staying consistent than you will be writing your CSS on a whim.

-SS declaration order
+## CSS declaration order
 Rather than arbitrarily ordering declarations on a CSS selector, or alphabetizing them (also arbitrary), group related declarations together, much like you would group your SASS partials.
 This grouping order should help make certain properties easier to find (based on importance) which means we can make changes rapidly.

 **Declaration Groups**
   - Positioning